anjali-001/principle-matching/README.md

 I can think of various usecases where this can be useful, principle matching being one of them, might extend the list of usecases.

+This is me trying to learn a bit more about NLP, long way to go and a lot to learn, will happily accept any contructive criticism and improvement to the code.

+### Built this using:

 Used Hugging Face's `pipeline` for this, NLP technique `zero-shot-classification` and the `facebook/bart-large-mnli` model for text-classification.

-This is me trying to learn a bit more about NLP, long way to go and a lot to learn, will happily accept any contructive criticism and improvement to the code.

-# Follow these steps to set it up locally
+# Follow these steps to set it up locally:

 Step 1:
 ```